AAU-Edge-Computing-and-Networking/ecn-aau.github.io/_pages/projects/fgpe_plus_plus.md

    The project outcomes will include: reducing the requirements in skills for gamifying programming courses and improving the usability of the FGPE platform.

+### Partners

+Partners
+Uniwersytet Szczeciński (Poland)

+University of Szczecin, founded in 1985, is the biggest public higher education institution in north-west Poland.
+It employs over 300 professors, almost 500 adjuncts and over 300 research assistants.
+It educates nearly twelve thousand students, on both full and part-time studies, on ten faculties.
+There are many foreign students studying at the University.
+INESC TEC (Portugal)

+INESC TEC is a private non-profit research institution, dedicated to scientific research and technological development, technology transfer, advanced consulting and training, and pre-incubation of new technology-based companies.
+Universita Degli Studi Di Napoli Parthenope (Italy)

+The University of Naples Parthenope was established in 1919, when – upon request of Vice Admiral Leonardi Cattolica, founder of the University – an institute of higher education, the Royal Naval Institute, was promoted with the aim to study all aspects of oceans and seas, not only as far as the marine life is concerned but also as a system of exchange.
+Kaunas University of Technology (Lithuania)
+Logo - Kaunas University of Technology

+Kaunas University of Technology (KTU) is a public research university located in Kaunas, Lithuania, and one of the largest and oldest technological university in Baltics, ranked: second in Lithuania and 751+ in the world by QS World University Ranking.
+Aalborg Universitet (Denmark)

+Aalborg University (AAU) is a renowned university in Denmark, founded in 1974.
+Education and research within the fields of natural sciences, social sciences, humanities, and technical and health sciences are offered at AAU.
+The university awards Bachelors, Master’s, Ph.D. and Doctoral degrees in various fields within the different programmes, institutes, and centres.
+Approximately 20,729 students are enrolled at AAU, 13% of whom are international students from European countries, the Americas, Oceania, Asia, and Africa.

 |                          |                                                                                                                                                                                                                            |
 |--------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **People involved**:     | S. Kosta                                                                                                                                                                                                                   |